aineon/velvet-goldmine/TESTING.md

 - Clicking on the user icon in the header gives the user the option to log in or out and redirects them to the relevant page when clicked

 **_I want to be able to reset my password_**
-- The *Forgotten Password* link on the login page redirects users to the password reset page where they can enter their email address and recieve instructions on how to reset password
+- The *Forgotten Password* link on the login page redirects users to the password reset page where they can enter their email address and receive instructions on how to reset password

 **_I want to receive confirmation that I have registered for the site_**
 - When a users registers for an account an email is sent to the email address entered in the form confirming registration